Moving to the United States

 We asked people living in the United States to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to the United States, it is important to remember to pack comfortable clothing that is appropriate for the season you are arriving in.
 Remember to bring important documents such as passports, birth certificates, visas and any other necessary forms of identification.
 It is helpful to bring along a few personal items such as pictures or souvenirs that remind you of home.
 If you are bringing along electronics such as computers, TVs or phones, it is important to check if they are compatible with the US electrical system and bring adaptors as necessary.
-Lastly, make sure to bring enough medication to last you for at least two weeks in the US, as well as any extra prescriptions from your doctor," explained one expat living in United States.
+Lastly, make sure to bring enough medication to last you for at least two weeks in the US, as well as any extra prescriptions from your doctor," said one expat in United States.

 Get Quote